Parent, Family and Community Engagement

 Learning for Justice: Partnering With Families to Support Black Girls, by Adam Alvarez, and Eshe Price (article with links and questions for reflection).
 Educators can take specific actions to make schools more supportive spaces for Black girls, whose trauma is often overlooked.

-SWIFT is a national technical assistance center that builds whole system—state, district, school, and community—capacity to provide academic and behavioral support to improve outcomes for all students.
+SWIFT education center is a national technical assistance center that builds whole system - state, district, school and community - capacity to provide academic and behavioral social, and emotional support to improve outcomes for students, especially those who are marginalized.

 Joining Together to Create a Bold Vision for Next Generation Family Engagement Engaging Families to Transform Education, by the Global Family Research Project for Carnegie Corporation of New York.